AbodHassam/JavaScript/JavaScript3/Week7/homework.md

 # Homework Week 7

+## Why should i even do this homework?
+Working with json and api's is the way modern **javascript application's communicate with servers**.
+That can be either getting some data but also updating or creating new data.

+It is how autocomplete can receive suggestions for a search query and how infinite scroll can keep loading new posts.

 ## Create your own json file
-Create your own json file with something that interests you.
+Create your own json file with something that **interests you**.
 Maybe that could be computers, pets, music etc.

 Remember to validat the json using a tool like fx this: https://jsonlint.com/